tolgyirita/Capstone-EarningsCallTranscripts/README.md

 ### Pre-processing
 After splitting the transcripts to stratified train and test sets, I probed the following pre-processing combinations of the texts:
--	Using Count Vectorizer vs TF-IDF Vectorizer
+-	Using Count Vectorizer vs TF-IDF Vectorizer.
--	Using all words across the train set corpus vs using the negative word list from the sentiment collection
+-	Using all words across the train set corpus vs using the negative word list from the sentiment collection.
 -	Limiting the features based on frequency (ignoring words occurring in more than 80% of texts, or less than in 1k texts) vs no limitation.

 ### Models